-Table 1 further indicates this is not a solely Russian phenomenon.
-Mukhtar Ablyazov was the primary challenger to Kazakhstan's multi-decade ruler Nursultan Nazarbayev.
+Although the Yukos Affair gets the most headlines, Table 2 indicates this is not a solely Russian phenomenon.
+Mukhtar Ablyazov was the primary challenger to Kazakhstan's multidecade ruler Nursultan Nazarbayev.
 After being imprisoned in the early 2000s, he struck a bargain with the state, leaving the country to re-build his wealth.
 He returned a handful of years later as the chairman of BTA Bank.
-The latter was eventually nationalized in the midst of the global financial crisis, which Ablyazov claims was a veneer for the regime to dispose of its clearest threat (Cooley and Heathershaw, 2017; Burgis, 2020).
+The latter was eventually nationalized in the midst of the great financial crisis, which Ablyazov claims was a veneer for the regime to dispose of its clearest threat (Cooley and Heathershaw, 2017; Burgis, 2020).
 Ablyazov used thousands of offshore vehicles to protect his wealth (Nougayrede, 2015), and settled on using a shell company in the Netherlands to make an ISDS claim worth \$1.5 billion (KT Asia v.
 Kazakhstan).

 Similarly, after clashing with Erdogan in the early years of his tenure, the Turkish Uzan family may have inspired Khodorkovsky.
 They used the Energy Charter Treaty to strike back against their home government, seeking 3.5 billion for the cancellation of electricity concessions and the seizure of their conglomerates assets (Uzan v.
-Turkey).
+Turkey) (?).
 These additional examples highlight how political clashes become extended through ISDS.
 They further illustrate that EA is not a silver bullet to a fleeing elite's woes - the Uzans lost out on jurisdictional grounds while Ablyazov's case was resolved in favor of the state.